youssefmecky96/Starbucks-Model-to-predict-user-response-/README.md

 ## File Descriptions <a name="files"></a>

-There is 1 notebook(Starbucks_Capstone_notebook) and a data folder with the data used to get to the results  here to showcase work related to the above questions.  .
+There is 1 notebook(Starbucks_Capstone_notebook) and a data.zip  with the data used to get to the results  here to showcase work related to the above questions.  .
 Markdown cells were used to assist in walking through the thought process for individual steps.

 ## Results<a name="results"></a>